 Goal: 2–4 scoops daily in smoothies, collagen marshmallows, soups and stews.

 Ginger is composed of key essential oils that act as strong antibacterial, antiviral, antifungal, and antiparasitic agents.
 In addition, it limits cancer cell formation while firing up our body’s immune system in order to destroy the cancer cells formerly present (8).

-Additionally, ginger helps protect the bodies stores of the super anti-oxidant & free radical destroyer glutathione.
+Additionally, ginger helps protect the body’s stores of the super antioxidant and free radical destroyer glutathione.
 Ginger is also one of the world’s best anti-nausea agents and it improves the production of digestive juices (stomach acid, bile and pancreatic enzymes).